Zee2/whisc-v/README.md

 ```
 ./assemble.sh my_test_asm.S
 ```
 A stripped machine code binary called `test_binary` should be generated.
-Run the top-level simulator test harness with
+Compile the Whisc-V virtual machine with `make whiscv` and run the top-level simulator test harness with
 ```
 ./whiscv test_binary
 ```